Scholl Canyon Landfill

 The Scholl Canyon Landfill is a municipal solid waste disposal facility and landfill located in the central San Rafael Hills, within eastern Glendale in Los Angeles County, southern California.
 The 314 acres of land is located at 3001 Scholl Canyon Road, north of the Ventura Freeway (State Route 134), east of the Glendale Freeway (State Route 2), north of Eagle Rock, and west of the Arroyo Seco.
 It is owned by the City of Glendale.
 The landfill opened in 1961.

 The site accepts such waste as segregated asphalt, municipal solid and inert waste, clean dirt, manure, segregated uncontaminated green waste, scrap tires, and construction/demolition and industrial material.

 Regional access to the landfill is from the Ventura Freeway (State Route 134) at the Figueroa Street exit.
 Public access is only from Scholl Canyon Road.

 Capacity

 As of December 2011, the site contained 314 acres of waste out of a total permitted 440 acres.
 This landfill is allowed to receive 3,400 tons per day.

 It has a remaining capacity of 9900000 cuyd.
 Its estimated closure date is 2030.

 Power generation

 In 1994, a 5 mi pipeline was completed that transports methane gas produced at Scholl Canyon Landfill to the steam boilers at the city's Grayson Power Plant.
 Since 1994, three Grayson Units have generated power using this methane blended with natural gas.
 During 2012, the Plant generated approximately 80,000 MWh from Scholl Canyon landfill gas, providing 7% of Glendale’s energy needs.

-New projects
+Projects

 Bidding took place in July 2015 for geotechnical slope repair at the landfill, with Los Angeles Engineering, Inc. awarded the contract.